OCA/data-protection/privacy/README.rst

 Usage
 =====

+To define data processing activities:

 #.
-Go to "Data Protection" Application
+Go to *Privacy > Master Data > Activities* and create one.
 #.
-Go to Configuration > "Settings" menu
-  #.
-Enable the main features available.
+Define the data processing activity using the provided tools.

+Consult your lawyer!

 Bug Tracker
 ===========